nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 * The hotkeys only work when the focus is on the main window.
-The hotkey for closing the statistics window is an exception as it can also be used when the focus is on the stats window
+The hotkey for closing the statistics window is an exception as it can only be used when the focus is on the stats window

 </div>